 Posted by Same-Same But Different on Wednesday, July 24, 2019

 Using only local Bath-based suppliers, Same Same’s tapas and mains menu are presented on a 2.5 meter (8 foot) blackboard, that’s a lot of options!
-Everything is freshly made on site and the menu regularly changes in line with the produce available.
-Their tapas is most popular with people opting for a range of the dishes to share.
-We’ll have one of everything please!
+Everything is freshly made on-site and the chalkboard menu regularly changes in line with the products available.
+The coffee shop-like ambiance makes it a pleasant place to enjoy delectable meals.
+Their tapas is the most popular with people opting for a range of dishes to share.
+We’ll have one of everything, please!

 Same Same But Different